-On arrival make sure to check the entry stamp in your passport and always
+On arrival make sure to check the entry stamp in your passport and always keep safe any entry cards or other documentation handed to you by immigration officials as these are usually required when leaving the country.

 Departure tax: For international flights, US\$25.00, though usually included on the ticket.